zowe/zowe-explorer-vscode/docs/extenders/Error Handling.md

 ## Showing Errors to Users

 We highly recommend using our API function to show messages to users.
-This will provide a standard format that is similar to Zowe Explorer and VSCode.
-It will also make sure the error is written to the log file.
+This will provide a standard format that is similar to Zowe Explorer and VSCode. _It will also write the error to the log file, so an extra call to function `logImperativeMessage` is unneccessary._

 Example: